Grantglass/An-Adaptive-Methodology/README.md

 non-adaptations and 1 denotes adaptations**\
 **Current Conclusions and Future Work**

-The potential pitfall with this technique is that we will not be able to measure how similar a text is to *Robinson Crusoe*, but that is what the Data+ team did already, by using this technique to look at a larger window of text than a sentence, we can find works that share a similar
+The potential pitfall with this technique is that one will not be able to measure how similar a text is to *Robinson Crusoe*, but that is what the Data+ team did already, by using this technique to look at a larger window of text than a sentence, we can find works that share a similar